 - 3.1.
-Where a course has (or requires) recognition by a PSRB and is the subject of an approval/re-approval, the relevant PSRB should be informed of the proposals at the earliest opportunity, depending on the approval requirements of that body.
-Where appropriate, a representative of the PSRB will be involved in the approval/re-approval process. - 3.2.
-Each PSRB is allocated a designated academic link contact within the relevant School. - 3.3.
-The School Quality Committee (SQC) takes responsibility for managing PSRB activity within the School, in conjunction with the Head of School.
-Once detailed requirements of re-approval/review by the PSRB are known, SQC will receive the details and make arrangements for its oversight, including a timeline in preparation for the review.
-Support will be provided by the School's administrative team. - 3.4.
-The School is responsible for informing SQC and QAE of any updates to new or existing PSRB activities.
-Copies of accreditation reports should be stored within the School with copies provided to SQC and QAE.

-- 3.5.
-The School and QAE have a responsibility for keeping records on required exemptions to the University Regulations (including the Assessment and Feedback Policy). - 3.6.
-Documentation for the application or renewal of accreditation or prescription requiring sign-off at the institutional level by the University Executive Board (UEB) must be received a minimum of three weeks before the submission deadline.
-The UEB representative will consult with the Head of QAE and the relevant Head of School before issuing sign-off. - 3.7.
-SQCs are responsible for monitoring action plans at meetings until completed and the oversight of continuing requirements. - 3.8.
-Courses validated with collaborative partners are subject to these requirements.
+Where a course has (or requires) recognition by a PSRB and is the subject of (re)approval, the relevant PSRB should be informed of the proposals at the earliest opportunity, depending on the approval requirements of that body.
+Where it is identified that a PSRB requires joint validation or review to take place, this can be achieved by devising specific processes, in a way that meets both UEL principles and PSRB requirements. - 3.2.
+Schools will ensure that each PSRB accredited course is allocated a designated academic link contact.
+This is recorded in the PSRB register and reviewed at the School Quality Committee. - 3.3.
+School Quality Committees (SQCs) are responsible for managing PSRB activity within the School, in conjunction with the Dean of School.
+Once detailed requirements of (re)approval by the PSRB are known, the SQC will receive the details and make arrangements for its oversight, including a timeline in preparation for the review. - 3.4.
+Schools are responsible for informing SQC and QAE of any updates to new or existing PSRB activities. - 3.5.
+Schools are responsible for providing (re)approval reports to SQC and QAE to record in the central PSRB archive. - 3.6.
+Schools are responsible for applying to Education and Experience Committee (EEC) for any exemptions to academic regulations required for courses with PSRB accreditation(s).
+Exemptions to the regulations should be recorded on the Course Specification. - 3.7.
+Where applicable, documentation for the application or renewal of accreditation or prescription requiring sign-off at the institutional level by the University Executive Board (UEB) must be received a minimum of three weeks before the submission deadline.
+The UEB representative will consult with the Head of QAE and the relevant Head of School before issuing sign-off. - 3.8.
+SQCs are responsible for monitoring action plans at meetings until completed and the oversight of continuing requirements.

-4. PSRB Reports
+4. Academic partnerships with PSRB accreditations